aldum/learnyouanelm.github.io/pages/07-modules.md

 matches and returns the value.
 But what happens if the key we're looking for isn't in the association list?
 Hmm.
 Well, our old friend `Maybe` is here to help.
 If we don't find the key, we'll return a `Nothing`.
-If we find it, we'll return `Just` something, where something is the value corresponding to that key.
+If we find it, we'll return `Just something`, where `something` is the value corresponding to that key.

 This is a textbook recursive function that operates on a list.
 Edge